jaydickson02/Everything/docs/01 Characters/Elder Yasmine.md

 The respected elder of Scorpion's Rest.
 She is knowledgeable about the local lore, and while initially skeptical of the party, she can become a helpful ally.
-She prompts the party to travel to the [[Mirage City]], to restore the power of the [[Eye of the Scorpion]].
+She prompts the party to travel to the [[Mirage City]], to restore the power of the [[Eye of the Desert]].

 ![[Elder Yasmine.png]]